-Similarities and Differences between Crypto and Forex Trading
+Similarities and Differences Between Crypto and Forex Trading

 the form bellow

 Today, we will be discussing something that might intrigue many of you future investors and traders.
-Though some might argue that comparing cryptocurrency trading with forex trading might be like comparing apples and oranges but you will see for yourself that that’s entirely the case.
+Though some might argue that comparing cryptocurrency trading with forex trading might be like comparing apples and oranges but you will see for yourself that’s entirely the case.

 Crypto trading, just like forex, involves trading currencies.
 However, the forex market is larger and well-established while the crypto market is relatively a new player to the scene.